Hakuraku District

 Thackeray nodded.

-Michaels rocked back and forth on his heels.
-"Eh?" he said.
+“Eh?”
+Michaels said, rocking back and forth on his heels.

 "That's right.
 Like call-ins.
 Reports.
 Statistics."

 Thackeray opened his mouth, getting ready for some kind of instant, memorized reply.
-He couldn't think of anything.
-He just shrugged.
+He couldn’t think of anything.
+So he shrugged.
+“Haven’t really thought about it.”

-"I have a lesson with Yoshida Shimai and Williams Shimai."
+“I have a lesson with Yoshida Shimai and Williams Shimai.
+At four o’clock.”

 "If we leave about twelve-thirty we'll be back in time."